-Counseling services are provided by Youth First.
-Please contact Mrs. Howington for more information.
+Counselor Counseling services are provided by Youth First, Inc. Please contact Mrs. Howington for more information.

 Retention will be decided upon after conference between parents and teacher.
 If a child enters the next grade over the advice of the professional staff, parents will be required to sign a statement that they realize that the transfer is against the professional advice of the staff.

-The school has an amply stocked, current library maintained through the generosity of volunteer staff.
+Library The school library is maintained through the generosity of volunteer staff.
 Students are encouraged to use the library for curricular enrichment and pleasure reading.
-Students have scheduled library visits throughout the month.
-Individual instructors make additional use.
-Borrowed books are to be returned on time and in good condition.
+Students have scheduled library visits throughout the month and individual instructors make additional use of the library space.
+Borrowed library books are to be returned on time and in good condition.

 Upon notification by a parent of a student’s absence, arrangements can be made for homework pickup.